philanc/plc/README.md

 Implementations that may come some day:

-* Salsa20 stream encryption (should be close to the Chacha20 implementation), and HSalsa20, allowing a pure Lua implementation of NaCl  ECDH key exchange and high level API (box(), secretbox())
+* a pure Lua implementation of NaCl  ECDH key exchange and high level API for authenticated encryption (box(), secretbox()) based on ec25519, salsa20 and poly1305.

 * XChacha20 (ie. Chacha20 with a 24-byte nonce)